japl-lang/JustAnotherJAPL/docs/grammar.md

 - A sequence of 2 slashes (character code 47) is used to mark comments.
 A comment lasts until the a CRLF or LF character (basically the end of a line) is encountered.
 It is RECOMMENDED to use them to clarify each rule, or a group of rules, to simplify human inspection of the specification
+- The literal "LF" (without quotes) is a shorthand for "Line Feed" and is platform-independent
 - Whitespaces, tabs, newlines and form feeds (character code 32, 9, 10 and 12 respectively) are not relevant to the grammar and SHOULD be ignored by automated parsers and parser generators
 - `"*"` (without quotes, character code 42) is used for repetition of a rule, meaning it MUST match 0 or more times